wincent/masochist/content/wiki/OBS cheatsheet.md

     - Audio Monitoring: Monitor and Output
   - Mic/Aux:
     - Volume: 0.0 dB
-    - Audio Monitoring: Monitor and Output
+    - Audio Monitoring: Monitor Off (I used to monitor this, but the lag messes with your brain)

 ## Scenes